tamontealegrep/MarketplaceCondition/README.md

 Number of unique values: 9535
 ```
 --------
-Given its extensive range of categories and considerable missing data, the decision has been made to discard this column.
-The creation of the new column "warranty_info" serves to distill complex warranty information into a simplified binary variable, capturing whether any warranty details are provided.
-This transformation streamlines the feature space while retaining crucial insights about the presence or absence of warranty information.
-Moreover, it acknowledges the tendency for new items to frequently disclose warranty duration or status, contrasting with the relatively rare occurrence of warranty information for used products.
+Given its extensive range of categories and considerable missing data, the decision has been made to discard the `warranty` column.
+The creation of the new column `warranty_info` serves to distill complex warranty information into a simplified binary variable, capturing whether any warranty details are provided.
+It acknowledges the tendency for new items to frequently disclose warranty duration or status, contrasting with the relatively rare occurrence of warranty information for used products.

 ```python